 Variations on Spam Musubi

 The classic is a trio combo of rice/spam/nori.
-But there are many (really good) variations.
+But there are many super delicious variations.
 Here are a few:

-- Spam-in-the-Middle Musubi – This is when the Spam is tucked between two layers of rice (instead of being on top of the rice).
-You do a half layer of rice, then the Spam, then a top layer of rice.
-And then wrap the whole thing in nori.
+This is when the Spam is tucked between two layers of rice (instead of being on top of the rice).
+You do a half layer of rice, sprinkle furikake (optional), then the Spam, more furikake, then a top layer of rice.
+Then wrap the whole thing in nori.

 Spam Musubi (mini size) as part of a bento at Kawamoto Store (Big Island)

-- Non-Spam Musubi – In supermarkets and 7-11, the Spam Musubi is usually stored under heaters (to keep the musubi warm).
+In supermarkets and 7-Eleven Hawai, Spam Musubi is usually stored under heaters (to keep the musubi warm).
 Sitting next to the Spam Musubis are many other kinds of musubi that look exactly the same, except the Spam is replaced with a different type of meat.
-You’ll see hot dogs (cut in half, two halves atop the rice), teriyaki tofu, and teriyaki chicken.
+You'll see hot dogs (cut in half, two halves atop the rice), teriyaki tofu, and teriyaki chicken.

 Spam Musubi at Diamond Head Market & Grill (Oahu)